h0ngxuanli/AIPI-540/README.md

 # OCR Project

+## Project Structure
+The project is organized into four main directories: `Models`, `Results`, `UI`, and `Notebooks`.

+- `Models`: Contains the models for each OCR method tested.
+- `Results`: Stores the output from each of the OCR methods.
+- `UI`: Houses the Streamlit `UI.py` file that runs a web server.
+- `Notebooks`: Contains notebooks for each OCR method.

 ## Overview
-This project aims to extract text from images using various Optical Character Recognition (OCR) methods.
-The project consists of a `Dataset` folder with the original images in their original formats, and a folder called `JPEG_Dataset` that consists of the images in jpg format.
-The images are labelled from `1.jpg` to `132.jpg`.
+This project focuses on the extraction of text from images using various Optical Character Recognition (OCR) methods.
+The goal is to accurately and efficiently convert image-based text into machine-readable text.
+The OCR method extracts the text, and our web server component uses ChaTGPT to extract the relevant information (allergies and dietary restrictions) from the text.

-## OCR Methods Tested
+## OCR Methods
-We tested a number of different OCR methods, including:
+We have explored and implemented several OCR methods in this project:

-1. **GOCR**: A traditional OCR approach was used to set a baseline.
+1. **GOCR**: A traditional OCR approach that provides a baseline for our experiments.
-2. **Tesseract**: An out-of-the-box deep learning OCR model.
+2. **Tesseract**: A popular OCR engine that uses deep learning techniques.
-3. **ChatGPT Vision**: Used to directly convert the image to the required ingredients list.
+3. **ChatGPT Vision**: A novel approach that directly converts images to text.
-4. **EasyOCR Model**: EasyOCR model finetuned on our dataset.
+4. **EasyOCR Model**: A model from the EasyOCR library that we have fine-tuned on our dataset.
-4. **Final Model**: Our final model combines Tesseract with a data transformation pipeline to apply transformations to preprocess the image, and uses the OCR text from Tesseract to be processed by ChatGPT to extract the ingredient list.
+5. **Final Model**: Our custom model that combines Tesseract and a data transformation pipeline.
+This model preprocesses the image, applies OCR using Tesseract, and then processes the OCR text with ChatGPT to extract the ingredient list.

+Each of these methods has corresponding files in the `Models` and `Notebooks` folders.

+## User Interface
+We have developed a user interface using Streamlit.
+The `UI.py` file in the `UI` folder runs a web server that deploys our basic pipeline.
+Users can upload images and receive back an allergy list.

+## Results
+The `Results` folder contains the output from each of the OCR methods tested.
+This allows us to compare the performance of each method and make informed decisions about which methods to use or further develop.

-## Weights & Biases
+## Weights & Biases Integration

-Most of our testing, tabulation, reports, and comparisons between our different approaches was documented on the weights and biases platform: https://wandb.ai/aipi549/AIPI-540-classifier
+We have documented our testing, tabulation, reports, and comparisons between our different approaches on the Weights & Biases platform.
+You can view our project here: https://wandb.ai/aipi549/AIPI-540-classifier

-## Scripts
-The following scripts are part of the project:
-1. Rename Files - basic python nb to rename and convert to jpeg all the image files.
-2. tom_tess.py: This tesseract script opens each image in the `JPEG_Dataset` folder, uses pytesseract to do OCR on the image, and writes the image name and extracted text to a CSV file named `ocr_results.csv`, and a  condensed version of the extracted text to the first 100 characters saved to a CSV file named `ocr_results_condensed.csv`.